MaterializeInc/materialize/doc/developer/design/20230216_role_based_access_control.md

   - Rationale is that this is equivalent to `DROP` then `CREATE`.
 - Requires `CREATE` privilege on the database where `<object_name>` resides if the object is a database.

-We will update `DROP ROLE` so that roles cannot be dropped unless it the role contains no privileges.
+We will update `DROP ROLE` so that roles cannot be dropped unless the role contains no privileges.

 We will update `DROP <object>` so that it revokes all privileges on `<object>`.